What is a Learning Partner?

 Alternative Spring Break Learning Partners

-- Summer - October: All spring trip destinations finalized, student leaders contact, interview and confirm selection of International Learning Partners
+- Summer - September: All spring break destinations finalized, student leaders contact, interview and confirm selection of Learning Partners

-- October 17: Deadline to submit learning partner application in order to be considered for spring 2014 trips.
+- September 18: Deadline to submit learning partner application in order to be considered for spring break 2016.

 - January-February: Learning Partner training/review session (according to selected Learning Partner schedules)